About the Research

 Patient care is an important aspect of medicine and it includes follow-up talks with the doctor.
 Usually, after surgery or medical treatment, patients have to visit the doctor to check how their recovery is going.
 Traditionally that involves going to the doctor’s office or clinic.
 However, a group of doctors presented a different perspective at the virtual American College of Surgeons Clinical Congress 2020.

-The research in question wants to determine if a virtual follow-up is as effective as the conventional face-to-face meeting.
+The research in question wants to determine if a virtual follow-up is as effective as a conventional face-to-face meeting.
 Also, the researchers want to determine if such an approach to patient care is pleasing for the patients.

 The researchers had two concerns.
-The first, that a virtual follow-up is not as detailed as one that is done in real life.
+The first, is that a virtual follow-up is not as detailed as one that is done in real life.
 Second, the patients will not like this form of communication with the doctor.

 The research results show doctors can examine wounds over the screen just as effectively as they would in real life.
 Furthermore, many patients even expressed gratitude because this form of communication with the doctor gives them more flexibility.
 That is, they do not have to spend time traveling to the clinic and waiting in line.
 Not only that, both groups spent approximately the same time with the doctor and they were equally satisfied with the service.